Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 BALSAMIC Variant Calling Algorithms
 ***********************************

 In BALSAMIC, various bioinfo tools are integrated for reporting somatic and germline variants.
-Also, the choice of these tools differs between the type of analysis for eg: `Target Genome Analysis (TGA)` or `Whole Genome Sequencing (WGS)`.
+Also, the choice of these tools differs between the type of analysis, for eg: `Target Genome Analysis (TGA)` or `Whole Genome Sequencing (WGS)`.
 Various filters are applied at different levels to report high-confidence variant calls.
 `Pre-call filtering` is where the variant-calling tool decides not to emit a variant line to the VCF file.
 `Post-call filtering` is where a variant is emitted along with ancillary metrics, such as quality and depth, which are then used for further filtering.